ceflynn/Movie-Recommendation-System/README.md

 ![netflix logo](images/netflix_logo.png)
 ## Overview

-Flatiron School Data Science Phase 4 project Reccomendation Systems.
 The goal is to produce 5 reccomendations based on user's ratings of movies.

 This project is for educational purposes and Netflix has no actual affiliation with the producer or the results.